May 68: Worker strikes

-By the middle of May, demonstrations extended to factories, though its workers' demands significantly varied from that of the students.
+By the middle of May, demonstrations extended to factories, though workers' demands significantly varied from students'.
 A union-led general strike on 13 May included 200,000 in a march.
 The strikes spread to all sectors of the French economy, including state-owned jobs, manufacturing and service industries, management, and administration.
 Across France, students occupied university structures and up to one-third of the country's workforce was on strike.

-These strikes were not led by the union movement; on the contrary, the CGT tried to contain this spontaneous outbreak of militancy by channeling it into a struggle for higher wages and other economic demands.
-Workers put forward a broader, more political and more radical agenda, demanding the ousting of the government and President de Gaulle and attempting, in some cases, to run their factories.
-When the trade union leadership negotiated a 35% increase in the minimum wage, a 7% wage increase for other workers, and half normal pay for the time on strike with the major employers' associations, the workers occupying their factories refused to return to work and jeered their union leaders.
-In fact, in the May 68 movement there was a lot of "anti-unionist euphoria," against the mainstream unions, the CGT, FO and CFDT, that were more willing to compromise with the powers that be than enact the will of the base.

-On 24 May two people died at the hands of the out of control rioters.
-In Lyon, Police Inspector Rene Lacroix died when he was crushed by a driverless truck sent careering into police lines by rioters.
+On 24 May, two people died at the hands of rioters.
+In Lyon, Police Inspector Rene Lacroix died when he was crushed by a driverless truck rioters sent careering into police lines.
 In Paris, Phillipe Metherion, 26, was stabbed to death during an argument among demonstrators.

 As the upheaval reached its apogee in late May, major trade unions met with employers' organizations and the French government to produce the Grenelle agreements, which would increase the minimum wage 35% and all salaries 10%, and granted employee protections and a shortened working day.
 The unions were forced to reject the agreement, based on opposition from their members, underscoring a disconnect in organizations that claimed to reflect working class interests.

 The UNEF student union and CFDT trade union held a rally in the Charléty stadium with about 22,000 attendees.
 Its range of speakers reflected the divide between student and Communist factions.
-While the rally was held in the stadium partly for security, the insurrectionary messages of the speakers was dissonant with the relative amenities of the sports venue.
+While the rally was held in the stadium partly for security, the speakers' insurrectionist messages were dissonant with the relative amenities of the sports venue.